Española, New Mexico: Government

-The city of Española is run by a mayor–council government system under Strong-mayor form.
-The mayor and eight-member city councilors from their respected districts are elected to a four-year term, elections are constant every two years, with no term limits.
+The city of Española is run by a mayor–council government system under a strong-mayor form.
+The mayor and eight-member city councilors from their respective districts are elected to a four-year term; elections are held every two years, with no term limits.
 The mayor appoints a city manager who supervises department heads, prepares the budget, and coordinates departments.

 Every two years during the organizational meeting, one council member is elected by a majority in the council to serve as mayor pro–tem, usually a member from the party that is in control of the council.